What Is a Touchback In Football? Learn Here

 Kicking the ball deep into the end zone or deep enough not to return is beneficial to prevent the returner from making a big play.

 Touchbacks can be seen in almost every NFL & college game.
 They’re rarely seen in high school games, as kickers don’t often have the leg strength to reach the end zone.
+Therefore the return team will always get possession of the ball and try to score.

 About the author

-Chris Haddad is the founder of vIQtory Sports.
-Chris has coached football for 12+ years and continues to coach at the high school level.
-He continues to study and provide valuable content for those looking to learn more about this wonderful game of football.
+Chris Haddad is the founder of vIQtory Sports & high school coach for over 12+ years.
+He has been featured as an authority on Hudl, Bleacher Report and countless other football-centric platforms.
+Chris continues to study and provide valuable content for those looking to learn more about the game of football.

 >